noaa-onms/cinms/modals/_captions.md

 ### Details

-Dichlorodiphenyltrichloroethane (DDT) contaminant levels in sediment sampling locations during SCCRWP’s 2008 bight-wide survey are shown in the map.
+Dichlorodiphenyltrichloroethane (DDT) contaminant levels in sediment sampling locations during SCCRWP's 2008 bight-wide survey are shown in the map.
 DDT is most prominent around the Ports of Long Beach, Los Angeles, and Santa Monica Bay.
 DDT is a legacy contaminant, which means it persists in the environment long after introduction.
 A large amount of DDT in the bight came from the dumping of the contaminant by the Montrose Chemical Company off Palos Verdes until the early 1980s, which is why the surrounding areas have high DDT levels.
 CINMS is relatively far from the spill site and thus, has limited DDT concentrations in sediments.

 ## Figure App.E.11.13.